Florida governor signs 'school safety' bill that could arm teachers

 Student activists from the school where the shooting took place followed the bill's track closely and called it "a baby step."

+But other student activists were less celebratory.
+David Hogg, another survivor and organizer, tweeted that people should not forget that Scott, Sen. Marco Rubio, R-Fla. and Florida state Rep. Elizabeth Porter "are STILL taking money from the NRA."

+"The only reason they took action is because we did," Hogg said in his post.

-The suspect in the Marjory Stoneman Douglas High School shooting, 19-year-old Nikolas Cruz, legally bought the AR-15 rifle he allegedly used to gun down his victims, most of them students, according to authorities.
+The suspect in the Douglas High shooting, 19-year-old Nikolas Cruz, legally bought the AR-15 rifle he allegedly used to gun down his victims, most of them students, according to authorities.

 Related: First deputy at Florida school shooting disregarded training, investigator says